Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Error bound

-The present subsection deals with efficient computation of the $\norm{e_0}$ term in the computable error bound described in \ref{sss:compt}.
+The present subsection deals with efficient computation of the $\norm{e_0}$ term in the computable error bound described in paragraph \ref{sss:compt}.
 We denote by $\mathbf{H}$ the Gram matrix of the family:

-that is, $\mathbf{H}$ is the $(1+n(u_0))\times(1+n(u_0))$ symmetric matrix of all the inner products between two any of the above vectors. and by $\mathbf{e_0}$ the vector containing the components of $e_0$ with respect to the family above, \emph{ie.}:
+that is, $\mathbf{H}$ is the $(1+n(u_0))\times(1+n(u_0))$ symmetric matrix of all the inner products between two any of the above vectors and by $\mathbf{e_0}$ the vector containing the components of $e_0$ with respect to the family above, \emph{i.e.}:

 We have: \begin{lmm} The norm of the initial error $\norm{e_0}$ is given by:

 \end{lmm} \begin{proof} Parametrization \ref{ss:params} gives: